ANSSI-FR/lidi/doc/parameters.rst

 Here is a diagram of the components involved in an example usage of lidi, annotated with command line parameters:

+TO BE UPDATED (command line parameters & ports to be updated)

 .. image:: schema.svg

 .. note::
    Parameters that are displayed in the gray box must be the same of both sides (sender and receiver) of lidi.

+Session
+"""""""

+A session is a TCP connection opened on sender side, by an application, in order to send data.
+A session (the TCP connection) can be used to send any type of data, for instance one or multiple files.
+The application (not lidi) is responsible of managing a specific protocol to send data and metadata (for instance the content of a file and the filename).
+Lidi only manages session's start or end.
+On the receiver side, lidi diode-receive will open and close TCP sessions to a receiver application (like diode-receive-file), in respect of happened on sender side.
+Due to technical constraints, the sender must close the session when data transfer is done.
+The sender side cannot keep TCP connections opened without sending any data, for instance to reuse it later.
+Application must open a TCP connection, send data, then close it.
+Lidi receiver will automatically close unused session after some time (see the :ref:`Timeouts` chapter for more details on how to configure session's timeout).

 Following, we provide some details about each command line options.